marklogic/marklogic-docker/README.md

 ```
 The `network ls` command will list all the networks on the host.

 Run this command to start the Docker container, adding your username and password to the command.
-It will start the Docker container (named bootstrap) with MarkLogic Server initialized.
+It will start the Docker container (named "bootstrap") with MarkLogic Server initialized.

 ```
 $ docker run -d -it -p 7100:8000 -p 7101:8001 -p 7102:8002 \